Net4FunGR/net4fungr.github.io/content/posts/kube-my-router-pt1/index.md

 ### The Intent
   - EVE-NG for hosting linux VMs
   - Ubuntu 20.04 cloud image as base
-  - 2xEVE-NG servers - 3 VMs in total
+  - 2xEVE-NG servers, 2.0.3-112 community edition - 3 VMs in total
   - Deployment of 3xLinux VMs for our k8s cluster
 ___